-

 In EYFS, Phonics is taught whole class from September – progressing gradually up to the whole 30 minute session each day by Christmas.

 All children at Phil & Jim are members of the school library, which is run by our Y6 librarians.
-The library is open every lunchtime and classes also have timetabled slots during the week.
-Library cards are issued to every child so that they can borrow up to 2 books at any one time.
+The library is open every lunchtime and teachers are able to visit with their class at any time.
+Children can borrow up to 2 books at any one time.

 Reading expectations at home